ansys/pyedb/doc/source/index.rst

     - **Default gRPC Backend:** PyEDB now selects the gRPC backend by default if no flag is specified.
     - **gRPC Compatibility:** PyEDB gRPC support requires Ansys release 2026.1 or higher.
-If you specify gRPC with Ansys release 2025.2 or lower, an error message will state that this backend is not supported for this version.
+If you specify gRPC with Ansys release 2025.2 or lower, an error message stating that this backend is not supported for this version.
     - **Fast Mode (Service Pack 2026.1.2):** PyEDB gRPC introduced "fast mode" with Service Pack 2026.1.2.
 Speed is significantly improved thanks to bypassing network traffic and treating all processing in memory.
     - **Optional DotNet Dependency:** The PyEDB DotNet library is now optional.
 Running ``pip install pyedb`` installs only the base package.
-If you try to set ``grpc=False``, you will get an error saying "DLL failed to initialize".
+If ``grpc=False``, an error is issued saying "DLL failed to initialize."
 To use the DotNet backend, run ``pip install pyedb[dotnet]``.

 **Useful links**:
 `Installation <https://edb.docs.pyansys.com/version/stable/getting_started/installation.html>`_ |